ultrawideturbodev/turbo-template/docs/how_we_do/synced_how_we_create_a_new_view.md

 - [ ] Parameters are handled from path, query, and arguments (if possible)
 - [ ] Feature router has navigation methods for the view
 - [ ] View model is registered in app setup
-- [ ] UI elements use appropriate Roomy widgets (RmyScaffold, RmyAppBar, etc.)
+- [ ] UI elements use appropriate base widgets (Scaffold, AppBar, etc.)
 - [ ] Navigation methods follow the established pattern for path and arguments